 Passive Dewatering – PEM – Pressure Equalizing Modules

 The PEM system is radically different than all of the above technologies.
-It optimizes the beach ability to drain, and by that reduce the amount of hours where the beach is wet and prone to erosion.
-As a result more sand is deposited on the beach, from where it blows to the back beach and the dune.
+It optimizes the beach ability to drain, and by that reduce the number of hours where the beach is wet and prone to erosion.
+As a result, more sand is deposited on the beach, from where it blows to the back beach and the dune.

 PEM will work alone or in combination with other technologies including all of the above.

 The PEM system does not create scarps or down-drift erosion and is price competitive.
 It is robust as it consists of hundreds of independent tubes installed vertically.
 Even if many of the modules are removed the system will still operate.